deathstar/QServCollect/readme.md

 "command not found: cmake .": cmake is not installed, see above for download link.

 "make: *** No targets specified and no makefile found.
 Stop.": the cmake . command was not issued before make.

-"library not found GeoIP": GeoIP is not installed for some reason, download http://dev.maxmind.com/geoip/legacy/geolite/.

 "No such file or directory": you are changing directories into an invalid folder, make sure QServCollect is the name